swacisko/mc-2020/README.md

 Dynamic programming on decomposition of dual graph is also implemented, but it is not used (it occurs to be much slower than for primal graphs).<br>

-Treewidth is found using flow cutter algorithm ([link here](https://github.com/ben-strasser/flow-cutter-pace16)).
+Treewidth is found using FlowCutter algorithm ([link here](https://github.com/ben-strasser/flow-cutter-pace16)).

 <br>